Sort Your Colors.

 - Put delicates – lingerie or fine knitwear – in a mesh bag

 Premeasured, all-in-one detergents, like Tide PODS®, save time and are super easy to use (no spillage, no schlepping).
-All you have to do is toss one in with the load, and voilà!
+All you have to do is place one in with the load, and voilà!
 You have liquid laundry detergent, stain remover, and brightener in one convenient package.

 Establish a Laundry Routine.